Instance generation mode: Immediately after deployment

 Note

-The scheduled time must be at least 10 minutes after the node deployment time for instances to be generated immediately.
+The scheduled time must be at least 10 minutes after the node deployment time for instances to be properly generated immediately.

 image